WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Because they were not necessary for the CoinJoin.
 Wasabi Wallet will use only the necessary coins to CoinJoin (up to 7 coins).

-Ex: If you select 10 coins with total value of 0.2 btc but the sum of 4 coins is enough to CoinJoin, then Wasabi will use only those 4 coins.
+Example: If you select 10 coins with total value of 0.2 btc but the sum of 4 coins is enough to CoinJoin, then Wasabi will use only those 4 coins.
 :::

 ## Hardware Wallet